dart-lang/language/working/0216 - constructor tearoffs/proposal.md

 }
 ```

-It's very hard to distinguish the proper rename

 ### Unnamed constructor tear-off

 If *C* denotes a class, an expression of *C* by itself already has a meaning, it evaluates to a `Type` object representing the class, so it cannot also denote the unnamed constructor.